drkameleon/ante/content/docs/Modifiers.md

     ante print a
 ```

-Using compile-time code execution properly can lead to not only small to large
+Using compile-time code execution properly can lead to
 optimizations but also to better error messages and ease of debugging.
 It is
 also a building block for even more powerful features from Ante's integrated build
 system to its gradually managed memory and extensible type system.